IBM/charts/repo/ibm-helm/ibm-sccm.md

 ### PodSecurityPolicy Requirements

-This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation.
+If deployment is to be done on Kubernetes cluster then this chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation.
 Choose either a predefined PodSecurityPolicy or have your cluster administrator create a custom PodSecurityPolicy.

 * Predefined  PodSecurityPolicy name: [`ibm-sccm-psp`](https://ibm.biz/cpkspec-psp)